Hi again!!! Our giant pretzel gift from Mulhouse…

 None of us were prepared for this in any way shape or form.
 We were given towels and hilarious paper undies, and sent into the showers to lather up with a dark soap before entering the steam room.
 After about 45 minutes ofextreme heat, we were given a rough head to toe scrub and massage.
 After some hesitation, a lot of laughs, and sweating our butts off half naked in a giant steam room together, it turned out to be such a fun experience.

 We were still a little sluggish come Thursday, but got back in the gym for a few more days of work before Cannes.
-Unfortunately, things did not turn out like the David and Goliath story you all know, and we were swept for the second time this season.
+Unfortunately, we were swept for the second time this season.
 On the plus side, there’s a possibility we could see them one or two more times in the French Cup and playoffs.
 Anyways, we have to move on and get ready for another mid-week match against Nantes – the semi final match of the French Cup (if we win we get to go back to Paris in April) and then another road trip up to Nantes again this weekend (funny how that all works!).
 I have lots more to talk about, and lots of yummy food pics I will try to get up sooner than later.

-Until next time, lots of sassy kisses from the handball game last night, and happy late Valentine’s Day from France!
+Until next time, happy late Valentine’s Day from France!